Kotlin/dataframe/docs/reference.md

-dfsOf<Type>() // traverse column tree and yield columns of specific type dfsOf<Type> { condition } // traverse column tree and yield columns of specific type that match condition all() // all columns
+dfsOf<Type>() // traverse column tree and yield columns of specific type dfsOf<Type> { condition } // traverse column tree and yield columns of specific type that match condition all() // all columns allAfter(column) // all columns that are located to the right from target column, excluding target column allSince(column) // all columns that are located to the right from target column, including target column allBefore(column) // all columns that are located to the left from target column, excluding target column allUntil(column) // all columns that are located to the left from target column, including target column
 ```
 ### Special column selectors
 ```